 Why Birds Become Gods

-Birds fly with ease, taking them closer to heaven and crossing dangerous barriers such as canyons, rivers or mountain ranges without trouble.
+Birds have many qualities that may have seemed supernatural or god-like to ancient cultures.
+Birds fly with ease, taking them closer to heaven, crossing dangerous barriers such as canyons, rivers, or mountain ranges and even escaping disasters or predators without trouble.
 They can also create a wide range of sounds impossible for human vocal cords, as well as mimic the sounds of other creatures with startling accuracy.
 Birds change appearance as they molt, seemingly renewing themselves, and they survive dramatic seasonal shifts, even disappearing and reappearing through the mystery of migration.

 Because of these and other amazing qualities, many ancient cultures revered birds.
 Whether birds were considered messengers to the gods or were thought of as gods themselves, they were held in high esteem and treated with reverence in many ways.